Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat are 8.5-point underdogs heading into Game 1 of the NBA Finals against the Denver Nuggets at Ball Arena on Thursday, starting at 8:30 PM ET on ABC.
-The point total is 218.5 in the matchup.
+The Miami Heat are 8.5-point underdogs heading into Game 2 of the NBA Finals against the Denver Nuggets at Ball Arena on Sunday, starting at 8:00 PM ET on ABC.
+The Nuggets hold a 1-0 lead in the series.
+The matchup has an over/under of 215.5 points.

 Nuggets vs. Heat Odds & Info